 Investing in modern infrastructure would enable America to increase domestic and inbound international travel to the United States, including increased economic growth. — Read More

-One of the U.S. Travel Association’s core strategic priorities is to advocate on behalf of the collective U.S. travel industry.
-U.S. Travel’s Government Relations Department ensures that the concerns and interests of the travel community, and all those employed by it, are effectively represented within the legislative process.
+One of the U.S. Travel Association’s core strategic priorities is to advocate on behalf of the collective travel industry within the United States.
+U.S. Travel’s Government Relations department ensures that the concerns and interests of the travel community, and all those employed by it, are effectively represented within the legislative process.